-"I believe we can build a sustained level of excellence," states Childs.
-"We have changed the culture and the expectations for our players.
+"I believe we are building a sustained level of excellence," states Childs.
+"We have continued to change the culture and the expectations for our players.
 We will outwork our opponents, playing a fast paced style of lacrosse, working incredibly hard in the classroom, and most importantly the York Lacrosse team will be built upon men with the highest level of character.
-If we can do this, the wins will take care of themselves."
+As we continue to do this, the wins take care of themselves."

 "We will have four pillars to our success.
 Talent, Vision, Commitment, Character.
 More specifically when people watch the York College Lacrosse team play they will use words like tough, talented, hardworking, and committed to describe our play.
 When people see the York College lacrosse team off the field they will use words like excellent, compassionate, caring, and hardworking."

 In the fall of 2012, Childs assumed the role of York College S.A.A.C Supervisor.
 He coordinates and organize York's Student Athlete Advisory Counsel activities throughout the school year including the Spartans' relationship with the York County Special Olympics program.